OpenWater Group

 Making false, misleading, or disparaging public statements about OpenWater Group, the community, its staff, or its Members.

 OpenWater Group may request the removal of any public content that violates this Code, misrepresents the community, or uses OpenWater’s brand without authorization.
-Failure to comply with a removal request is a violation of this Code.

 If you experience or observe conduct that may violate this Code, report it promptly to community@openwater.group.
 Provide as much detail as possible, including what happened, who was involved, and any supporting evidence.
 Reports may be made anonymously, though providing your identity allows us to follow up.
 All reports will be reviewed seriously and handled with appropriate discretion.